ComputationalPsychiatry/CEODE/README.md

 Contact/Support
 ---------------

-In case you encouter problems with this toolbox, please refer to the[CEODE Issue Forum](https://github.com/ComputationalPsychiatry/CEODE/issues).
+In case you encouter problems with this toolbox, please refer to the [CEODE Issue Forum](https://github.com/ComputationalPsychiatry/CEODE/issues).

 Documentation